sardination/spicy-hashes/tests/forkbomb/methods.md

         for example
 * Used `gcc forkbomb_v5.s -o forkbomb_v5` to assemble modified binary

+# benign
-* TODO: benign programs that look similar to the malware
+* Simple `hello world` looping program with a similar control flow to the forkbomb
+* Tests our syscall heuristic